 I’ve been talking about the importance of using land trusts for years now.
-One of the questions I keep getting is – “Can I set up a Land Trust in my state?”
+One of the questions I keep getting is: Which "land trust states" will recognize this legal entity?

 Only six states have a land trust statute on the books.
 These states include:

 This doesn’t mean that you can’t form a land trust if you don’t live in these states.
 Most states without the legal structures in place defer to the Illinois Land Trust statutes to determine validity and case law.
 Apart from Louisiana, you can hold land in trust in any of the other 49 states and the District of Columbia.
 This has to be done in accordance with the law of any of the foregoing states given that the beneficiary, trustee, or the property is based there.
 The states of California, Colorado, Missouri, and Nevada have trust laws that allow trustees to hold title to property for a NAMED TRUST (note that it’s just a trust, not a land trust).

 With the guidance of a knowledgeable lawyer, you can actually form a land trust in most states, even in Louisiana.
 The state still has the old French Civil Laws that will need an expert to navigate.
 One of the hurdles you might have is getting a good attorney in your state who’s well versed in land trust matters.